vega/vega-lite/docs/transform.md

 ## Inline Transforms inside each `encoding` channel

 To serve exploratory analysis, binning, time unit conversion and aggregation can be specified inline as a part of each channel's [field definition](encoding.html#field-definition).
-After the transforms inside the top-level `transform` are executed, binning, time unit conversion are then performed respectively.
+After the transforms inside the top-level `transform` are executed, binning, time unit conversion, aggregation are then performed respectively.

 ## Binning (`bin`)